lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/3_Lesson_3/animations-images.md

 There are methods for loading an interpreting a sprite sheet, however this section of the p5.play library is the most limited.
 You can use these to load in a sprite sheet, however you must know exactly how many pixels wide and tall each frame of the sheet is to avoid any drifting or other errors.
 Since this is difficult to achieve, it is instead recommended that you manually split the sprite sheet into separate images.

 There are several ways to do this.
-The most precise way is to use an online photo editor to automatically split the images and save them as seperate files.
+The most precise way is to use an online photo editor to automatically split the images and save them as separate files.
 There are several webpages that do this.
 Here are a few potential options (in no particular order):

 * [ezgif.com](https://ezgif.com/sprite-cutter)
 * [Sprite Sheet Animator](https://is.si/animator/)